ruforavishnu/Delta-Deer/readme.md

 1. Figured out how to paint to canvas
 2. Also, figuring out erase canvas to just previous frame from framebuffer.

+Commit#15
+Time spent: 30mins
+1. Parallel curve drawing algorithm for Parabola figured out and coded.
+Next need to write for advanced parabola, hyperbola.
+It might seem difficult figuring out these pixel tasks, but will immensely help you once you start making libraries out of the code you are writing now.